 Zooplankton sampling will take place on three spatial scales: the central area of PWS, the four SEA bays (Zaikof, Whale, Eaglek, and Simpson Bays), and on a fine scale in eastern PWS.
 The relatively deep central area is an important zooplankton corridor for, and is located between, the four study bays of SEA and this study (see 'study area').
 Standard acoustic transects established in the central area (Thorne 2006) will continue (see 'study area').
 The continuity of sampling the four bays used in SEA will enable inter-decadal comparison of WBEC.
-Fine scale analysis is focused on eastern PWS in a project being led by R. Crawford (PWSSC).
-This project will provide Crawford with zooplankton analyses (SIA, ZED, and SED) that are analogous to those done in the four bays and central area.
 Comparable methods for ZED, SIA, and SED will enable relating data across these three spatial scales.

-The diagnostic value of SIA to infer oceanic subsidies is based on comparing 13C/12C values of zooplankton from the continental slope with those in PWS (Fig. 2).
-A cross-shelf 13C/12C gradient has now been observed for 10 years.
+The diagnostic value of SIA to infer oceanic subsidies is based on comparing ${}^{13}C/{}^{12}C$ values of zooplankton from the continental slope with those in PWS (Fig. 2).
+A cross-shelf $^{13}C/^{12}C$ gradient has now been observed for 10 years.
 This was confirmed by the PI systematically sampling on U.S. GLOBEC program long-term observational program (LTOP) cruises (Fig. 2).
-LTOP systematic sampling will continue on this project but on a more limited scope compared to that done during GLOBEC.
-Current LTOP zooplankton sampling, consisting of the 13 stations comprising the 'Seward Line', GAK1 to GAK13, and three in Knight Island Passage in western PWS, is being lead by R. Hopcroft (UAF) with cruises funded by NPRB.
-The PI (Kline) is presently participating as a guest investigator on LTOP cruises to ensure continuity of collections since GLOBEC, to furnish the Steller sea lion project with SIA 'end-members.'
+Systematic SIA sampling previously done LTOP will continue on this project but on a more limited scope compared to that done during GLOBEC in terms of sampling on the Seward Line.
+LTOP zooplankton sampling, which consisted of the 13 stations comprising the 'Seward Line', from GAK1 to GAK13, will be reduced to the Slope stations GAK10 to GAK13.
 An 'end-member' is the stable isotope value expected of an organism exclusively dependent on a given source of a given element.
 The oceanic carbon end-member of, e.g., -23, was based on samples from the continental slope whereas the coastal carbon end-member of, e.g., -19.5, was based on samples from PWS (Fig. 2).
 End-members need to be derived for both May and August.
-Continued participation in LTOP cruises will enable collecting May end-members exactly as was done on GLOBEC (Kline submitted to Deep-Sea Res.
-II).
-Two days of the August cruise will be dedicated to sampling out to the continental slope south of PWS to furnish a summer oceanic end-member.
-The summer PWS end-member data will come from the four bays as well as the central area.
+Continued sampling from GAK10 to GAK13 will enable collecting May end-members exactly as was done on GLOBEC (Kline submitted to Deep-Sea Res.
+II) furthering the existing time series.
+Two days of the May and August cruises will be dedicated to sampling out to the continental slope south of PWS to furnish oceanic end-members.
+PWS end-member data will come from the four bays as well as the central area.
+Intrinsic to the stable isotope methodology. which is a major focus of the project, is the determination of end-members (e.g., Kline et al. 1990).